Last updated on 17-Sep-2023

 Hello everyone!
-In this Throwback Thursday post, I want to share some pictures, video and a bit of our experience at the Catalonia Royal La Romana, in Bayahibe, Dominican Republic.
+In this travel memories post, I want to share some pictures, video and a bit of our experience at the Catalonia Royal La Romana, in Bayahibe, Dominican Republic.

 This resort is a small, recently-built (July 2017) boutique-style hotel with modern upscale finishes and lovely decor throughout.
 It is rated as a 5-star, adults-only property, located about 1 hr from the Punta Cana airport, and it sits just beside the Catalonia Gran Dominicus, which is a family resort.